-As part of the Trinity River Restoration Program (TRRP) channel rehabilitation activities to improve fishery habitat, the Bureau of Reclamation and Bureau of Land Management (co-lead federal agencies); U.S. Forest Service (cooperating federal agency) and the North Coast Regional Water Quality Control Board (state lead agency), propose to construct the Chapman Ranch Phase B channel rehabilitation project in 2021.
+As part of the Trinity River Restoration Program (TRRP) channel rehabilitation activities to improve fishery habitat, the Bureau of Reclamation and Bureau of Land Management (co-lead federal agencies); U.S. Forest Service (cooperating federal agency) and the North Coast Regional Water Quality Control Board (state lead agency), are constructing the Chapman Ranch Phase B channel rehabilitation project in 2021.

-The environmental document that formally analyzes the impacts of this proposed project, and which meets California Environmental Quality Act (CEQA) and National Environmental Policy Act (NEPA) requirements is available here: https://www.trrp.net/library/document/?id=2466.
+The environmental document that formally analyzed the impacts of this project, and which meets California Environmental Quality Act (CEQA) and National Environmental Policy Act (NEPA) requirements is available here: https://www.trrp.net/library/document/?id=2466.

-The TRRP, Bureau of Reclamation, Bureau of Land Management, Shasta-Trinity National Forest – U.S. Forest Service (federal agencies), and the North Coast Regional Water Quality Control Board (Regional Water Board – state lead agency) propose to construct the second phase of its Chapman Ranch Phase A river restoration project near Junction City, CA, called the Chapman Ranch Phase B Project (Phase B).
+The TRRP, Bureau of Reclamation, Bureau of Land Management, Shasta-Trinity National Forest – U.S. Forest Service (federal agencies), and the North Coast Regional Water Quality Control Board (Regional Water Board – state lead agency) are constructing the second phase of its Chapman Ranch Phase A river restoration project near Junction City, CA, called the Chapman Ranch Phase B Project (Phase B).
 The Chapman Ranch Phase B channel rehabilitation restoration site is immediately upstream of the Phase A site and is located approximately 3.5 miles south (upstream) of Junction City, between river miles (RM) 83.5 and 83.8.

-The proposed project spans 63 acres, primarily managed by the USFS (29 acres) and the BLM (27 acres).
+The project spans 63 acres, primarily managed by the USFS (29 acres) and the BLM (27 acres).
 Phase B would be accessed via Sky Ranch Road on river right and Dutch Creek road on river left.

 The Phase B project is designed to interface with the 2019 Phase A project to increase the size and improve the overall function of the restoration area.
 The completed Chapman Ranch project would: